dasch-swiss/dsp-api/docs/rst/knora-ontologies/knora-base.rst

 ---------------------------------------------------------

-When a project-specific ontology defines a property, it must indicate the types that are allowed as subjects and objects of the property.
+When a project-specific ontology defines a property, it must indicate the types that are allowed as objects (and, if possible, as subjects) of the property.
 This is done using the following Knora-specific properties:

 ``subjectClassConstraint``